Buckinghamshire Railway Centre Logo

 When steam working finished on the Southern Region in July 1967, 41298 was purchased directly from BR by the Ivatt Trust, and was still serviceable.
 Its first home in preservation was the Longmoor Military Railway in Hampshire, but when Longmoor closed the locomotive was moved to Quainton.
 It arrived on 12 December 1970, and started a heavy overhaul.

-The Ivatt Trust came to a long-term agreement with the Isle of Wight Steam Railway, that will see 41298 and her sister locomoive 41313 restored for use on the Isle of Wight.
-Some forty years after an initial plan to introduce BR Standard Class 2MT locomotives to the island, a similar class of locomotive will hopefully shortly be making their mark on the island, the target for operation being the IOWSR's Autumn Steam Gala in October 2013.
+The Ivatt Trust came to a long-term agreement with the Isle of Wight Steam Railway, that will see 41298 and her sister locomotive 41313 restored for use on the Isle of Wight.
+Some forty years after an initial plan to introduce BR Standard Class 2MT locomotives to the island, a similar class of locomotive will hopefully shortly be making their mark on the island.

 Builder :- BR(M) Date Built :- 1951 Origin :- BR